wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 2. Propagate `(dm_id, sd_id)` together with SD motion and MPI boundary exchanges.
 3. Record selected SD states to `SD_selected_NetCDF_*` when selected-output digit of `sdm_dmpvar` is enabled.
 4. Record collision events into `SD_coal_output_NetCDF_*` when coalescence event output is enabled.
+5. When `tracking_id_output_basename` is set and at least one interest-condition switch is enabled, FW additionally appends a cumulative unique interest-ID list to `tracking_id_output_basename.peXXXXXX.nc`.

+In TPHT mode, the FW initialization keeps the original sampling interface intact, but the effective target subset for BW is no longer defined by the one-time FW sampling output.
+Instead, the final BW target set is the union of all FW SDs that ever satisfied the interest condition(s) during the run.

 Forward outputs are directly interpreted as current-time SD identities.